xdaybreakerx/resume/README.md

 This project is hosted on AWS following the high level guidelines from the [Cloud Resume Challenge.](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

+You can also find a [discussion on this project here.](https://xandersalathe.com/blog/beyond-netlify-hosting-a-static-site-with-aws-and-terraform)

 # Deployment and Infrastructure

 ## GitHub Actions